-Born on December 22, 1960, in Brooklyn, New York, Jean-Michel Basquiat was a successful graffiti and Neo-Expressionist artist who continues to influence modern artists today.
+Born on December 22, 1960, in Brooklyn, New York, Jean-Michel Basquiat was a successful graffiti and Neo-Expressionist artist who continues to influence contemporary artists today.

 Basquiat showed a passion for art at a young age and was encouraged by his mother who had an interest in fashion design and sketching.
-Early influences include cartoon drawings, Alfred Hitchcock films, cars and comic books.
-An avid reader that spoke 3 languages, he was also inspired by French, Spanish, and English literature.
+Early influences included cartoon drawings, Alfred Hitchcock films, cars and comic books.
+An avid reader who spoke three languages, Basquiat was also inspired by French, Spanish, and English literature.

-From 1976-78, Basquiat created ‘Samo’ (Same Old Shit), a fictional character who earned a living selling ‘fake’ religion.
+From 1976 to 1978, Basquiat created ‘Samo’ (Same Old Shit), a fictional character who earned a living selling ‘fake’ religion.
 He also collaborated with his close friend and graffiti artist Al Diaz.
-Basquiat and Diaz ‘s graffiti took the form of spray-painted messages that were seen around Lower Manhattan.
+Basquiat and Diaz’s graffiti took the form of spray-painted messages that were seen around Lower Manhattan.
 In 1978, SAMO gained some recognition when a positive article was printed in the Village Voice.
 The collaboration ended in 1979 and “Samo is dead” was seen on walls in SoHo.

-In the late 1970s Basquiat met artists and musicians in various clubs and this led to his introduction to New York art collectors and dealers.
-During this period Basquiat created postcards, collages, drawings, and T-shirts that depicted events such as the Kennedy assassination and themes such as baseball players and Pez candy.
+In the late 1970s, Basquiat met artists and musicians in various clubs.
+This led to his introduction to New York art collectors and dealers.
+During this period, Basquiat created postcards, collages, drawings, and t-shirts that depicted events such as the Kennedy assassination and themes such as baseball and Pez candy.